 For some dogs, coprophagia is a lifetime condition.
 But if your dog doesn’t display this behavior on a regular basis, but does consume feces when you are not home, there is a good chance he is suffering from separation anxiety.

 When a dog’s mind is dealing with anxiety, his body manifests a lack of comfort, often in the form of constant and frantic pacing.
 It’s nervous energy being expelled.
 While pacing is not harmful or destructive, it is a tell-tale sign that your dog is suffering from some level of mental anguish, and possibly a case of separation anxiety.

 Attempting to Escape

 Dogs with severe separation anxiety may try to escape the second you leave.
 He may scratch and attempt to dig under the door.
 He may try to push or scratch the windows, or attempt to yank down curtains.
 Like other destructive behavior, escape attempts can end up injuring your dog.
-Escape attempts are a desperate act, but severe anxiety can lead dogs to try.
+Escape attempts are a desperate act, but severe anxiety can lead dogs to try and leave the house.

 Why Do Dogs Get Separation Anxiety?

 The reasons why some dogs get separation anxiety and others do not are unclear.
 Just like humans, each dog has a unique personality with unique quirks.
 Some dogs are just more apt to be lonely to the point of mental anguish than others.

 While evidence is somewhat scarce, it is believed that shelter dogs are more apt to develop separation anxiety due to past experience.
 In many cases, these dogs have been abandoned by their previous owners – some more than once – so anxious behavior is a learned reaction.
 Of course, not all shelter dogs are prone to this condition.
 Many are just happy that they have a new house at all.